Exercise One - Muscles Under Eyes

 Exercise One, A Variation

 This exercise for the area around the eyes might be even better than the basic one because you will feel these orbicularis oculi muscles contract strongly when you do it right.
 It's an easy exercise to do.
-Study this video I made for some pointers.

 The following video of the same material is for those who speak Spanish - para las personas que hablan español.